Melatonin helps some people to fall asleep. However, if you’re taking hormonal birth control pills, you may not want to take melatonin.

-If you struggle with falling asleep at night, you may be interested in taking something to help you get some rest.
+If you have a hard time falling asleep at night, you may be interested in taking something to help you get some rest.
 One such sleep aid is melatonin.
 This is a hormone that you can take to boost the existing melatonin levels in your body.
 Natural and synthetic melatonin helps prepare your body for sleep at night.
 If you’re taking birth control pills, though, taking additional melatonin may lessen the effectiveness of these pills.

 Melatonin is a naturally occurring hormone in your body.
 This hormone helps you fall asleep and stay asleep at night.
 It’s produced by the pineal gland.
 This is a small gland above the middle of your brain.